Terabit-Ethernet/NetChannel/README.md

    - Server: `./fig6a6b-nc-server.sh`
    - Client: `./fig6a6b-nc-client.sh`

-   (On the Server side: the throughput will be shown after 60s.
-Type `sudo killall server` to stop the server application.)
+   (On the Server side: type `sudo killall server` to stop the server application.)

    For io_uring: